Login to complete an entry or to access judging materials

 The following conditions also apply:

-5. Print content must be dated 2019 except for single-part entries dated December 2019/January 2020 and multipart entries that include one issue dated December 2019/January 2020 or one article dated January 2020 (content dated December 2018/January 2019 is not eligible for entry).
+5. Print content must be dated 2020 except for single-part entries dated December 2020/January 2021 and multipart entries that include one issue dated December 2020/January 2021 or one article dated January 2021 (content dated December 2019/January 2020 is not eligible for entry).
 Content with comparable dates, such as Fall 2020/Winter 2021, will also be accepted.

 7. Articles, photographs and other print and digital content cannot be entered in more than one category except as part of an entry in General Excellence, Design, Photography and the ASME Award for Coverage of Race in America.

 8. Special sections or special issues of print magazines are eligible only if they were distributed to the full and customary list of subscribers and newsstands except for entries in General Excellence, Design and Photography, which may include one special-interest or newsstand-only publication.

-9. Excerpts serialized from fiction and nonfiction books are not eligible except as part of an entry in General Excellence, Design, Photography or Website.
+9. Excerpts serialized from fiction and nonfiction books are not eligible except as part of an entry in General Excellence, Design and Photography.

 10. Programs intended solely for broadcast on radio and television are not eligible for entry.

-11. A website channel may submit entries separately from its parent site if the channel has an independent brand identity.
+11. A web vertical may submit entries separately from its parent site if the vertical has an independent brand identity.

 12. Print entries that include content funded or produced in partnership by two or more media organizations will not be accepted in any category in which one of the partners has already submitted the maximum number of entries allowed.
 Media organizations that fund or partner in the production of a finalist or winner will each receive a certificate of recognition or an Ellie.

 13. Entries found to be in violation of commonly accepted editorial standards, including the ASME Guidelines for Editors and Publishers, may be disqualified at any time.

 14. The administrators of the Ellie Awards may at their own discretion extend the deadline for entry in any category.